-Learn more about Centerboard Marketing Simplifies IT Jargon to Make Technology Brands More Human
+Learn more about how Centerboard Marketing Simplifies IT Jargon in order to Make Technology Brands More Human.

 Carl Lewis: Welcome to the Connected Enterprise Podcast.
 I’m Carl Lewis, your host from Vision33, and my guest is Margie Agin, founder and chief strategist at Centerboard Marketing.
 Margie, welcome to the podcast.
 Please tell us about yourself and Centerboard Marketing.

 Margie Agin: Thanks for having me, Carl.
 I'm the chief strategist of Centerboard Marketing.
 My sweet spot is the intersection of product marketing, content marketing, and demand generation for tech companies with complex products and solutions.
 I started Centerboard eight years ago after 15 years leading marketing teams as an in-house marketer at tech firms like Blackboard and Cisco.
 I was with a video conferencing company Tandberg, which was a wild ride.
 It grew rapidly before Cisco acquired it.

 I've been at large and small companies and saw the issues they face when trying to stand out in a crowded market.
 When I started Centerboard Marketing, that's what I focused on, taking the perspective of an in-house marketer.
 I know what doesn’t work, so I offer that perspective to other companies.

 Carl Lewis: It’s that connection to tech companies that drew my interest in what you do.
 Because tech companies are unique – no matter their size or whether they deal with hardware, software, or newware.
 And it's a very crowded field.
 You help companies refine their messaging and clearly communicate their value.
 Why is that important?